Pension FAQS

 Self-administered means that you can control funding and investment decisions.
 The administration of the scheme, such as the accounting and processing of investments, is performed by us as the Pensioneer Trustee.
+We offer a range of products including our ITC PRSA, ITC ARF and ITC Buy Out Bond.

 You can invest in a wide variety of investments to suit your personal circumstances.
-Examples include: cash, government bonds, property, private equity, stocks and shares and tracker bonds.
+Examples include: cash, government bonds, property, stocks and shares and tracker bonds.
 These investments can be sourced from a wide variety of domestic and international institutions.

 All investments must comply with Revenue rules.
 Revenue imposes two primary restrictions to investments.
 The first is Self Dealing: Your self-administered scheme cannot sell, lease to, or buy from yourself, your immediate family or your company / employer.
-The second is Pride in Possession articles: You cannot invest in certain alternative investments such as fine wines, vintage cars, works of art, yachts, race horses, etc. All investments within your self-administered scheme must be at arm’s length, transparent and for the sole purpose of providing benefits at retirement.
-Otherwise, you run the risk of falling foul of Revenue regulations and jeopardising the tax-exempt status of the self-administered scheme.
+The second is Pride in Possession articles: You cannot invest in certain alternative investments such as fine wines, vintage cars, works of art, yachts, race horses, etc.

 Your contributions depend on your age and salary.
 You can use our calculator to get an indicative quotation of your maximum allowable contribution.